TrustTheVote-Project/VoteTrackerPlus/docs/voter-check-overview.md

 1. The first contest on the ballot also has a JSON field that contains the same generated paper ballot ID number printed on the ballot.
 1. The actual Git commit digests __are__ the digests that the voter will eventually receive.
 1. The (new) voter's commits are pushed to the local remote Git repo as new branches again in random order, incrementing by N contests the number of unmerged branches on the local remote.
-1. 99 random contest sets are selected (starting from the last fetch) and the 100 row ballot receipt is constructed for the voter.
+1. 99 random contest sets are selected (starting from the last fetch) and the 100 row ballot check is constructed for the voter.
 The voter's specific digests for their ballot/CVR are randomly placed on some row.
-That row number is displayed securely and privately to the voter while the voter receipt sheet is being printed.
+That row number is displayed securely and privately to the voter while the voter check sheet is being printed.
 Once displayed to the voter and cleared, there is no longer any record of the which row belongs to the voters stored anywhere in software.
 The public can validate this piece by reviewing the source code contained in the Merkle Tree and the operational provenance of the scanning device.
 1. It is a TBD how the local contest branches are handled in the local repo - it is a security model TBD.
 It may be the case that they are deleted and the local Git is GC'ed and the reflog cleared.
 Or it may be the case that some of this data persists for forensics in case of a compromise at the voting center.

 ### 3.2) On the local remote Git repo